Loading your recommendations…

 530 Foster St., Suite 1

 If you want a little taste of Italy, then you definitely need to stop by Napoli Pizzeria & Gelateria in the Durham Food Hall.
-Their flour, olive oil, and tomatoes are imported from Naples, Italy to make that perfect Italian pizza, and they serve artisanal gelato made in-house from scratch.
+Their flour, olive oil, and tomatoes are imported from Naples, Italy to make that perfectly authentic, and they serve artisanal gelato made in-house from scratch.
 Some things just need to be tasted to be understood.

 Pie Pushers